xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

             <p><img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/design-a-test-suite/image2017-2-15-153A143A55.png"></p>
          </td>
          <td>
-            <p>The datetime when the test suite was last executed.
+            <p>The time when the test suite was last executed.
 You can quickly open the report of this execution by clicking on the <strong>Last run</strong> hyperlink.</p>
             <p>&nbsp;</p>
          </td>
       </tr>